 Note: P3P work stopped in 2002 and the only popular browser with limited P3P support is MSIE.

-•The Platform for Privacy Preferences 1.0 (P3P1.0) Specification - The Compact Policies process_response(request, response)
+• The Platform for Privacy Preferences 1.0 (P3P1.0) Specification - The Compact Policies class security.middleware.SessionExpiryPolicyMiddleware(get_response=None)

-And P3P policy to the response header.
+Add P3P policy to the response header.